-The Group proactively works to reduce risk of injury and occupational health issues by establishing related management systems and organizing safety training for its workforce.
+The Group proactively works to reduce the risk of injury and occupational health issues by establishing related management systems and organizing safety training for its workforce.

-The Group aims to ensure a safe occupational environment and manage health and safety risk at the production facilities.
+The Group aims to ensure a safe occupational environment and manage health and safety risks at the production facilities.
 Warning signs are posted at prominent positions with potential health impacts, handling procedures and preventive measures.
 Personal protective equipment such as safety gloves, masks and safety goggles are provided and required at work.
-Evaluation of safety practices is conducted on a regular basis.
-During the year ended 31 December 2021, the Group was not aware of any non-compliance with laws and regulations relating to health and safety issues.
+Evaluation of safety practices is conducted regularly.
+During the year ended 31 December 2022, the Group was not aware of any non-compliance with laws and regulations relating to health and safety issues.

-Protecting employee's occupational health and safety is critical for the Group.
-The Group complies with the Labour Law of the People's Republic of China 《中華人民共和國勞動法》 and the regulation of Insurance for Labour Injury 《工傷保 險條例》 with respect to occupational safety and health and other applicable regulations for a healthy and comfortable working environment.
+Protecting employees' occupational health and safety is critical for the Group.
+The Group complies with the Labour Law of the People's Republic of China and the regulation of Insurance for Labour Injury concerning occupational safety and health and other applicable regulations for a healthy and comfortable working environment.

-Occupational health and safety statistics 2021 2020 2019 Number of lost days due to work injury Nil 74 87 Number of work-related fatalities Nil Nil Nil Number of work injuries Nil 5 3
+Occupational health and safety statistics 2022 2021 2020 Number of lost days due to work injury Nil Nil 74 Number of work-related fatalities Nil Nil Nil